dusty-nv/jetson-inference/README.md

 There are multiple tracks of the tutorial that you can choose to follow, including Training + Inference or Inference-Only.

+> &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2 is now supported in the repo.
+> &gt; &nbsp; See our technical blog with benchmarks, [`Jetson Nano Brings AI Computing to Everyone`](https://devblogs.nvidia.com/jetson-nano-ai-computing/).

 ## Hello AI World (Inference Only)

 If you would like to only do the inference portion of the tutorial, which can be run on your Jetson in roughly two hours, these modules are available below: